Organic Sazon: What It Is, Benefits, Uses & Buying Guide

 5. Taste Test (If Possible)

-If you're lucky enough to sample before buying, do so!
-The best sazon should smell earthy, slightly spicy, and fragrant without being overpowering.
+Sample before buying if available.
+The best sazon should smell earthy, slightly spicy, and fragrant without overpowering notes.

 Top 3 Recommended Organic Sazon Brands